mpsiebert/snowflake-postcard/README.md

 # ✉ Snowflake Summit 2025 — Postcard Activation

-Interactive booth experience where attendees address a physical postcard and the system maps its journey from Moscone Center to anywhere in the USA — powered by Snowflake geospatial functions, Cortex AI, and a real-time Streamlit map on a big TV.
+Interactive experience where attendees write and address a physical postcard, then use Snowflake to maps its journey from Moscone Center to anywhere in the USA — powered by Snowflake geospatial functions, Cortex AI, and Streamlit.

 ---